psilons/scala2-walkthrough/README.md

   My LeetCode Python solutions are <= 20 lines mostly.
 - With so many APIs, other tools such as IntelliJ is easy to be broken.
 Less used flexibility has virtually no value but confusion.
 We need an optimized version.
+- Feel like it's in Python's 2010s, need more enterprise level tools and efficiency.

 Wait until we get Spark.